BLMir/Moventu/README.md

 <h1 align="center">
   <img src="https://github.com/BLMir/RandomRouter/blob/moventuInfo/img/wip.png?raw=true" width="100%"></a>
 </h1>
-<h4 align="center">This idea born from the necessity to encourage users GO OUT, making them feel the motivation to discover new locations, with indications of random and personal Routes.</h4>
+<p align="left">Moventu is a progressive web app born from the necessity to encourage users GO OUT, making them feel the motivation to discover new locations, with indications of random and personal Routes.</p>

 ## Maintainers